care101/HybridGraph/README.md

 HybridGraph manages graph data on disk as default.
 Users can tell HybridGraph to keep graph data in memory through `BSPJob.setGraphDataOnDisk(false)`.
 Currently, the memory version only works for `b-pull`.

-##3.
+##3  Building HybridGraph with Apache Ant
+Users can import source code into Eclipse as an existing Java project to modify the core engine of HybridGraph, and then build your  modified version.
+Before building, you should install Apache Ant on your `master`.
+Suppose the modified version is located in `~/source/HybridGraph`.
+You can build it using `~/source/HybridGraph/build.xml` as follows:
+`cd ~/source/HybridGraph`
+`ant`
+Notice that you can build a specified part of HybridGraph as follows:
+1) build the core engine
+`ant core.jar`
+2) build examples
+`ant examples.jar`

+By default, all parts will be built, and you can find `termite-core-0.1.jar` and `termite-examples-0.1.jar` in `~/source/HybridGraph/build` after a successful building.
+Finally, use the new `termite-core-0.1.jar` to replace the old one in `$HybridGraph_HOME` on the cluster (i.e., `master`, `slave1`, and `slave2`).

+##4.
 Programming Guide
 HybridGraph includes some simple graph algorithms to show the usage of its APIs.
 These algorithms are contained in the `src/examples/hybrid/examples` package and have been packaged into the `termite-examples-0.1.jar` file.
 Users can implement their own algorithms by learning these examples.
+After that, as described in Section 3 and Section 2.4, you can build your own algorithm can then run it.

 ##4.
 Testing Report
 We have tested the performance of HybridGraph by comparing it with up-to-date push-based systems [Giraph-1.0.0](http://giraph.apache.org/) and [MOCgraph](http://www.vldb.org/pvldb/vol8/p377-zhou.pdf),